-The Church of God (Cleveland, Tennessee)
+The Church of God (Cleveland, TN)

-The Church of God (Cleveland, Tennessee) is an expression of Pentecostal Christianity in the evangelical Protestant tradition.
-The city of Cleveland, Tennessee - which the denomination uses in its title to distinguish it from other Christian groups with that name - is the location of its headquarters.
+In the Christian religion, the Church of God (Cleveland, Tennessee) is an expression of Pentecostalism in the evangelical Protestant tradition.
+The city of Cleveland, Tennessee - which the denomination uses in its title to distinguish it from other bodies with that name - is the location of its headquarters.

 The Church of God (Cleveland, Tennessee) dates back to the 1880’s when father and son, Richard and Richard Green Spurling Jr., left their Baptist congregation over doctrinal issues.
 The Spurlings organized informal services and reports of believers at their meetings being baptized in the Holy Spirit occur as early as 1896.

 The first General Assembly, which occurred under Tomlinson, was held in 1906, eight years before the Assemblies of God’s first official meeting in 1914.
 Although there was hesitancy in starting another Christian denomination, the name “Church of God” was nevertheless adopted in 1907.

 As a result of that gathering, many people, including Tomlinson, reported being baptized in the Holy Spirit.
 At that point, the church emphasized spiritual experiences that came to be associated with Pentecostal Christianity.

 Tomlinson was impeached in 1923 on the basis of incompetent, though not immoral, financial management, and created a body that was eventually called “Church of God of Prophecy.”
 Although the schism was initially deep, it has been bridged in recent years by the denominations' joint ministerial efforts.

-More on Pentecostal Christianity
+More on Christianity